 Fulbright Scholar Program 2015-2016 competition opens February 1.
 Applications due in August.

 This summer's Yeditepe program welcomed 19 students and two visiting professors from Turkey to WCL for a four-week seminar, from July 7 to August 1, included lectures on constitutional law, international contract law and torts.
 Lectures were given by distinguished WCL faculty: Paul Figley, Steven Vladeck and Mohammed Mattar.
 Site visits included tours of the U.S. Capitol and Library of Congress, a visit to the Turkish Embassy and trial viewings at the Rockville Circuit Court.
 Shown at left is a photo of the Yeditepe students with Judge Savage at the Circuit Court in Rockville, MD.

 This summer's Ritsumeikan program welcomed 6 students and 1 professor from Japan for a two-week seminar focused on topics in public interest law.
 Students received introductory lectures from a variety of WCL professors under the direction of Professor Jeffrey Lubbers.
 Course topics included administrative law, human rights and constitutional law.
 Site visits included a visit to the U.S. Department of Homeland Security, Department of Transportation, an environmental law firm and the Newseum.
 Pictured at left are the visiting students in front of the U.S. Capitol Building.

 Additional grant resources can be found at the following links:

 - OSP Monthly Newsletter

-- OSP Training Sessions - Next session is February 6th in Butler Board Room - contact OSP to RSVP or request info
+- OSP Training Sessions - contact OSP to RSVP or request info

 - Faculty Support Awards